clayne11/meteor-up-1/README.md

 ### Setting Up a Server

-    mupx setup
+    mupd setup

-This will setup the server for the `mupx` deployments.
+This will setup the server for the `mupd` deployments.
 It will take around 2-5 minutes depending on the server's performance and network availability.

 ### Deploying an App

-    mupx deploy
+    mupd deploy

 This will bundle the Meteor project and deploy it to the server.
 Bundling process is very similar to how `meteor deploy` do it.

 ### Other Utility Commands

-* `mupx reconfig` - reconfigure app with new environment variables and Meteor settings
+* `mupd reconfig` - reconfigure app with new environment variables and Meteor settings
-* `mupx stop` - stop the app
+* `mupd stop` - stop the app
-* `mupx start` - start the app
+* `mupd start` - start the app
-* `mupx restart` - restart the app
+* `mupd restart` - restart the app
-* `mupx logs [-f --tail=50]` - get logs
+* `mupd logs [-f --tail=50]` - get logs

 ### Build Options